pagkly/Zed/Investopedia4/Prepayment Satisfying Debts Before They Are Due.md

 ### Corporate Prepayments

 In the corporate environment, expenses are the most common prepayments.
-These expenditures are paid in full in one accounting period for goods or services that will be consumed in a future period.
+These expenditures are paid in full in one accounting period for goods or services that [[Will|will]] be consumed in a future period.
 The prepayment is reclassified as a normal expense when the asset is actually used or consumed.
 A prepaid expense is first categorized as a current asset on the company's balance sheet.

 For example, a company can list $6,000 as a current asset under the prepaid rent account on its [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp) if it rents office space for $1,000 a month and prepays six months' rent.
 The company would reduce the current asset by $1,000 in each subsequent month and would list the expense on its income statement as an operating cost of $1,000 as the total prepaid rent expenses are actually incurred.